SuhasR3/cv-pipeline-underwater-calibration-tf/README.md

 🚀 Refactored and optimized DeepCalib's camera calibration pipeline for underwater imagery using TensorFlow, Keras, OpenCV, and NumPy.

 ## 🔧 Overview
 This project upgrades a legacy camera calibration system (DeepCalib) to handle challenging underwater imagery with improved stability, accuracy, and performance.
+The Sun360 dataset was used.

 ## 💡 Key Improvements
 - **⬆️ Stability**: Increased model training stability by **30%** via TensorFlow refactor.